SkyZonDev/SkyZonDev/README.md

 # Hey, I'm Jean-Pierre! 👨‍💻

 ## About me 👨‍🎓
-I'm a first-year engineering student with a passion for programming.
-Since I was very young, coding has become more than just a hobby for me, it's a real passion that I pursue enthusiastically every day.
+I'm a second-year engineering student passionate about software development.
+Since childhood, coding has been more than a hobby—it's a real passion that I pursue with enthusiasm every day.

-💻 **Web development** : I specialize in web development while developing my skills to become a complete software developer.
-If you have any advice or recommendations, I'm all ears! 🎯
+💻 **Web & Mobile Development** : I design and build modern applications, from responsive web apps to mobile solutions, while continuously improving my skills with new frameworks and tools.

+🚀 **CI/CD & Deployment** : I’ve started exploring DevOps practices such as continuous integration, continuous deployment, and containerization with Docker to streamline and automate application delivery.

+⚙️ **Systems Programming** : Currently learning C to strengthen my understanding of low-level programming and computer science fundamentals.

+🎯 Always eager to learn, share, and contribute to exciting projects.
+If you have any advice, recommendations, or opportunities, I’d be happy to connect!

 ## Languages et tools 🛠️
 <img width="30px" align="left" src="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/icons/vscode/vscode-original.svg" />